 OPEL Technologies Inc. is incorporated in the Province of Ontario.
 OPEL Technologies Inc. and ODIS Inc. ("ODIS"), a subsidiary of Opel Solar Inc., (collectively, the "Company") develops and markets optical laser and infrared detection using planar "opto" electronic technology ("POET").
 Opel Solar Inc. is a wholly owned subsidiary of OPEL Technologies Inc. The Company continues to develop a gallium arsenide microchip and the process to produce it.
+The Company also provides services under "fixed price" and "cost plus" R&D contracts exclusively with the Department of Defense of the United States of America.

-The Company has working capital of \$2,249,229 as of September 30, 2012 compared to working capital of \$1,703,175 as of December 31, 2011.
-While the Company is in a position to cover its liabilities as they come due, continued operating losses cast significant doubt on the Company's ability to continue as a going concern.
-Due to the nature of the Company's operations, the Company will need to continue to seek debt or equity financing to fund its operations.
+The Company has a working capital deficiency of \$1,583,259 as of June 30, 2012 compared to working capital of \$1,703,175 as of December 31, 2011.
+The Company is not in a position to cover its liabilities as they come due.
+Due to the continuation of losses, the Company will need to seek immediate debt or equity financing to fund its operations.
 Although the Company has been successful in obtaining such financings in the past, there is no assurance that it will be able do so in the future.
+Given the current financial position of the Company, significant doubt is raised as to the Company's ability to continue as a going concern (See note 24).

-The Company's financial statements do not include any adjustments to the assets carrying amount, to the expenses presented and to the reclassification of the balance sheet items that could be necessary should the Company be unable to continue its operations.
+The Company's financial statements do not include any adjustments to the assets carrying amount, to the expenses presented and to the reclassification of the balance sheets items that could be necessary should the Company be unable to continue its operations.

-The Company is currently in the process of divesting and discontinuing its solar operations (See note 24).
+The Company is currently in the process of divesting and discontinuing solar operations (See note 24).